A topic from the subject of Standardization in Chemistry.

 • Temperature affects the rate and accuracy of chemical reactions.

-• Standardization is a process of determining the concentration of a solution using a known concentration of another solution.
+• Standardization is a process of determining the concentration of a solution using a known concentration of another solution (a primary standard).

 • Temperature must be controlled during standardization to ensure accurate results.

-• The rate of reaction increases with temperature, but the accuracy of the result may decrease.
+• The rate of reaction increases with temperature, but the accuracy of the result may decrease due to potential side reactions or increased error in measurements.

-• It is important to calibrate equipment and solutions at the same temperature as the reaction.
+• It is important to calibrate equipment and solutions at the same temperature as the standardization reaction to minimize errors.

 Main Concepts